Finite generation for valuations computing stability thresholds and applications to K-stability: Introduction

-In the first step, using compatible basis type divisors as first introduced in \cite{AZ-index2}, we prove a crucial improvement of \cite{BLX-openness} that the complement $\Gamma$ can be chosen to contain some fixed multiple of any effective divisor $D\sim_{\mathbb Q} -(K_X+\Delta)$.
-The same argument also allows us to realize valuations computing $\delta(X,\Delta)<\frac{n+1}{n}$ as lc places of complements.
+In the first step, using compatible basis type divisors as first introduced in \cite{AZ-index2}, we prove an improvement of \cite{BLX-openness} that the complement $\Gamma$ can be chosen to contain some fixed multiple of any effective divisor $D\sim_{\mathbb Q} -(K_X+\Delta)$.
+This allows us to extend the bound in our assumption from $\delta(X,\Delta)\le 1$ to $\delta(X,\Delta)<\frac{n+1}{n}$.
+Another improvement of \cite{BLX-openness} is that we prove any quasi-monomial $v$ that computes $\delta(X,\Delta)<\frac{n+1}{n}$ is an lc place of a $\mathbb Q$-complement, using the global ACC Conjecture proved in \cite{HMX-ACC} (but not the boundedness of complements proved in \cite{Birkar-boundedcomplements}).

-Next, starting with some complement $\Gamma'$ that has the minimizer as an lc place and a log resolution $\pi\colon (Y,E)\to (X,\Delta+\Gamma')$, we run the construction in the previous step to get another $\mathbb{Q}$-complement $\Gamma\sim_{\mathbb Q}-(K_X+\Delta)$ containing a multiple of the pushforward of some generally positioned ample $\mathbb{Q}$-divisor $G$ on $Y$.
-The key idea is to look at the intersection $\DMR(X,\Delta+\Gamma')\cap \DMR(X,\Delta+\Gamma)$ (which is just the set of lc places for the complement $\frac{1}{2}(\Gamma+\Gamma')$).
-See Definition \ref{d-specialcomplement} for the precise definition.
-The advantages of the valuations in the above intersections are twofold: firstly, rational points in this new dual complex corresponds simply to weighted blowups on the fixed log smooth model $Y$, which are somewhat easier to analyze; secondly and more importantly, they all correspond to special divisors, i.e. they induce klt degenerations of the log Fano pair (this follows from a tie-breaking argument, see Lemma \ref{lem:special DMR}).
-For general complements the second property is hard to come by, which suggests that we are in the right direction.
-In particular, we can invoke results from \cites{Jiang-boundedness, XZ-uniqueness} to prove the boundedness once we establish a uniform positive lower bound on the $\alpha$-invariants of the central fibers.
+Next, starting with a fixed log resolution $\pi\colon (Y,E)\to (X,\Delta)$ such that $v\in \QM(Y,E)$, we run the construction in the previous step to get a $\mathbb{Q}$-complement $\Gamma\sim_{\mathbb Q}-(K_X+\Delta)$ containing a multiple of the pushforward of some generally positioned ample $\mathbb{Q}$-divisor $G$ on $Y$.
+The key idea is to look at the intersection $\QM(Y,E)\cap \DMR(X,\Delta+\Gamma)$.
+It consists of valuations that we call \emph{monomial lc places of special $\bQ$-complements} (with respect to the log resolution $(Y,E)$), see Definition \ref{d-specialcomplement} for the precise definition.
+The advantages of the valuations in the above intersections are twofold: firstly, rational points in this new dual complex corresponds simply to weighted blowups on the fixed log smooth model $Y$, which are easier to analyze; secondly and more importantly, any rational point $w\in \QM(Y,E)\cap \DMR(X,\Delta+\Gamma)$ corresponds to special divisors $F_w$, i.e. they induce klt degenerations of the log Fano pair (this follows from a tie-breaking argument, see Lemma \ref{lem:special DMR}).
+For general complements the second property is hard to come by.
+As it turns out in the end (see Theorem \ref{thm:f.g. for special valuation}), a valuation satisfies the finite generation property and induces a klt degeneration of the log Fano pair if and only if it is a monomial lc place of some special $\bQ$-complement.